carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 Brazil, Zimbabwe and Japan may manage those resources as its own *internal* cloud and that same company may also utilize commercial cloud resources provided by Amazon or Google.
-Cloud resources may refer to machines performing relatively simple tasks such as serving websites, providing shared storage, providing webservices (such as e-mail or social media platforms), as well as more traditional compute intensive tasks such as running a simulation.
+Cloud resources may refer to machines performing relatively simple tasks such as serving websites, providing shared storage, providing web services (such as e-mail or social media platforms), as well as more traditional compute intensive tasks such as running a simulation.

 The term *HPC system*, on the other hand, describes a stand-alone resource for computationally